wmcnamara/arma3-carbomb/README.md

 # Arma 3 Carbomb Script
 Simple Arma 3 SQF script for creating a carbomb.
-Do what you want with it.

 To use this in your scenario, follow these instructions: